kelu124/echomods/include/AddMyLogs.md

 * [Comm] : got cheers from [Adafruit, check this link =)](https://blog.adafruit.com/2016/09/12/murgen-open-source-ultrasound-imaging-with-beaglebone/)
 * Made some progress with a i2c 128x64 oled to debug the Feather ADC, using this [elegant doc](http://www.projetsdiy.fr/ssd1306-mini-ecran-oled-i2c-128x64-arduino/#.V9Zt5tGxU8o).
 * Getting up to 1Msps with the [Feather](/croaker/feather_tests/2016-09-10-Feather_ADC.md).
-* @TODO: makedoc should include a link checker.. everything starting with `](/` should be tested and checked if existing.
+* @done: makedoc should include a link checker.. everything starting with `](/` should be tested and checked if existing.
 That includes images.

 #### 2016-09-13 Stand alone echoes visualisation